vquinonez/recruitmentTest/README.md

 ## GULP Tasks
 The main gulp tasks are:

-	- gulp: Compile the sass file and watch for changes.
+	- gulp: Compile all the files and build the projects
-	- gulp build: Build the final project.